scbtm/stock-market-analytics/README.md

 **CatBoost Model Performance vs Historical Baseline**:

-Our advanced CatBoost quantile regression model with conformal calibration demonstrates significant improvements over the historical quantile baseline:
+Our CatBoost quantile regression model with conformal calibration shows some improvements over the historical quantile (naive) baseline, which is used as a sanity check as it should with any ML model:

 | Metric | CatBoost | Baseline | Improvement |
 |--------|----------|----------|-------------|